indrareddyDev/Load--balancing-/README.md

 # Load--balancing-
-implementing Auto Scaling Grops using AWS
+implementing Auto Scaling Grops for netflix application using AWS